gamma-opt/oip-notes/course/part1/9-multiobjective.md

 **Solution A** on the left leads to a profit of {eval}`sol_a_p` and a desirability rating of {eval}`sol_a_d` at total weight {eval}`sol_a_w`.
 Whereas **Solution B** has a profit of {eval}`sol_b_p`, rating {eval}`sol_b_d`, and total weight {eval}`sol_b_w`.
 Both solutions are feasible: each item is selected once and their total weights are under the capacity of {eval}`capacity`.
 However, Solution A is better than Solution B in both objectives.
 Thus Solution A **dominates** Solution B and, as such, we confidently prefer it between the two.

 We can also visualise this on what is called the .
 In that, we can plot each solution (i.e., selected items) considering their objective values as coordinates.
 In the objective space, we can plot the regions in which other solutions would dominate and be dominated by a given solution.

-For two linear objectives, these are two of the quadrants formed by a vertical and a horizontal line that crosses the coordinates, or objective values, of the solution.
+For two linear objectives, these are two of the **quadrants** formed by a vertical and a horizontal line that crosses the coordinates, or objective values, of the solution.
 Which of the quadrants hold the dominated and dominating solutions depends whether the objectives are being minimised or maximised.
-In the knapsack example, since we want to maximimise both objectives, the dominated solutions would be in the lower left quadrant, while the dominating solutions would be in the top right quadrant.
+In the knapsack example, since we want to maximise both objectives, the dominated solutions would be in the lower left quadrant, while the dominating solutions would be in the top right quadrant.

 Below we plot the dominating/ dominated quadrants for Solution A. Notice that Solution B lies in the quadrant of solutions that are dominated by Solution A.